 Here are some key things to look for when picking stocks for their dividend value:

 While some flashy tech companies have flirted with trouble — for example, LinkedIn rescued by Microsoft Corp.
 (MSFT), Twitter in a #superslump — compare that to Apple (AAPL), a company on everyone’s investment radar.
-It didn’t start doling out dividends until 2012—five months after the passing of Steve Jobs.
+It didn’t start doling out dividends until 2012 — five months after the passing of Steve Jobs.
 The last time the tech giant gave them out?
 1995: nine years before the first MacBook Pro laptop.

-In May, J&J’s dividend jumped a stunning 6.7 percent, upping the payout from 75 cents per share to 80 cents quarterly.
+In May 2016, J&J’s dividend jumped a stunning 6.7 percent, upping the payout from 75 cents per share to 80 cents quarterly.
 Sure, a Band-Aid variety pack costs about 12 bucks.
 But over 54 years and automatic reinvestment of dividends into shares, you could probably buy enough bandages to fill a semi.

 This boils down to a number of key factors, says Sean O’Hara, president of Pacer ETFs, an exchange-traded fund issuer based in Paoli, Pennsylvania.
 “We would argue that stocks with high free cash flow yield and high dividends are good holdings for investors, especially retirees.
 They generate higher income, have better growth potential and more downside risk management than broad-based indexes or other equities with less solid fundamentals.”

 When you’re searching out reliable dividend returns, try this simple graphical exercise.
 Place a ruler on a graph from the start of dividend payments to the end.
 Now, look for the champions where most points line up very close to the ruler.
 “Colgate Palmolive (CL), Procter & Gamble (PG), and Coca Cola (KO) are all examples of ruler stocks,” says Bob Johnson, president and CEO of the American College of Financial Services in Bryn Mawr, Pennsylvania.
 “Ruler stocks are ideal for dividend investors because of the consistency in the dividend growth.”